Are you a homeowner considering selling? Contact me today to discuss!

 o Fixed-rate mortgage: rate never changes over the life of the loan.

 o Adjustable Rate Mortgage (ARM).
 ARM’s have a lower starting rate that may increase or decrease over time.
-In 2021, ARM’s are not very popular since the fixed rates are very low.

 o Loan types: FHA, VA, VHDA, Conventional